 Have you ever heard of the third-piece rule?
 We hadn’t either until we came across a former Nordstrom employee’s interesting account of her manager’s outfit advice.
 In order to encourage a more stylish sales staff, some retail associates are given the style guidance to wear outfits on the job comprised of three pieces, not including your shoes.
 Your pants and top are your first and second pieces, and your third piece is an extra outfit element such as a jacket, blazer, sweater, vest or statement accessory.
-The Cut reported that the third-piece rule is in effect at Banana Republic and, according to one of our editors who previously worked retail at Madewell, they encourage the practice too.
+The Cut reported that the third-piece rule is in effect at Banana Republic, and according to one of our editors who previously worked retail at Madewell, they encourage the practice too.

 Scroll down to check out some photos of the rule in practice.
-We swear you’re going to start asking yourself, “Am I wearing my third piece?” before you leave the house—we already are!
+We swear you’re going to start asking yourself Am I wearing a third piece? before you leave the house—we already are!